The House from "Morris's Views of Seats," circa 1875.

 Vitruvius Britannicus: C. New, II, pls.
 65-70, 1808.

 John Bernard (J.B.)
 Burke, published under the title of A Visitation of the Seats and Arms of the Noblemen and Gentlemen of Great Britain and Ireland, among other titles: 2.S.
 Vol. II, p.
 216, 1855.

 John Preston (J.P.)
 Neale, published under the title of Views of the Seats of Noblemen and Gentlemen in England, Wales, Scotland, and Ireland, among other titles: 2.S.
 Vol. V, 1829.

-House Listed: Category A
+House Listed: Grade A